embark/c16-Assembler/README.md

 Supports slt, ld, st, add, brz, call, lea, shl

+# Features
 Supports labels, empty lines, and comments (can use ";" or "//").
 Follows the syntax outlined on the c16 github branch.
 For example:
 ```
     ; Program